-- Digital marketing prepares your business for the future
+Digital marketing prepares your business for the future

-Visitors come and go, and apparently, not all of them are profitable.
+> Visitors come and go, and apparently, not all of them are profitable.
 Likewise, people visit your website and leave for others at even greater speed.
 Without a well-planned conversion funnel, all the traffic you drive means nothing.
 Plus, business practices and customer behaviors change every day as a result of constantly evolving technologies.
 Just five years ago, the PC and laptop still played a dominant role in online shopping.
 Now every action should be redesigned to fit portable devices for on-the-go shoppers.
-Who knows if people will still type to shop in the next five years if voice command gradually becomes the standard feature on mobile devices.
+Who knows if people will still type to shop in the next 5 years when voice command gradually becomes the standard feature on mobile devices.

-The IoT train (Internet of Things – a global ecosystem of interconnected devices via internet) is speeding up (around 24 billion gadgets by 2020) and supported by major players like Microsoft, Google, Amazon, Cisco, etc. Going forward, where would you bet your marketing dollars to get noticed among (and ideally in front of) your competition?
+> The IoT train (Internet of Things – a global ecosystem of interconnected devices via internet) is speeding up (around 24 billion gadgets by 2020) and supported by major players like Microsoft, Google, Amazon, Cisco, etc. Going forward, where would you bet your marketing dollars to get noticed among (and ideally in front of) your competition?

-To conclude, the essential element of generating consistent income is always looking out for business leads, which, unfortunately, never stop changing.
+> To conclude, the essential element of generating consistent income is always looking out for business leads, which, unfortunately, never stop changing.
 For now, riding the digital wave won’t do you wrong.
 Why?
 Because digital or internet marketing closes distance, boosts efficiency, improves customer engagement and, most of all, prepares your business for the future.

-I hope you find this article informative.
+> I hope you find this article informative.
 If you believe your friends and fans can also benefit from reading it, please share this article with them.
 Thank you!